 The company does not believe it is subject to any significant concentration of credit risk.
 Cash and cash equivalents are held with a major financial institution.
 Accounts receivable are the result of sales to a relatively wide customer base, primarily in North America.
 The company only deals with customers that it considers creditworthy.
+At March 31, 2009 \$14,973 of accounts receivable were between 31 and 60 days past due and \$46,189 were more than 60 days past due.
+The company does not consider these accounts impaired based on a review of the debtors' operations and subsequent payments.

-The company's bank indebtedness and term loans are at interest rates that fluctuate with market interest rates.
-At the levels of indebtedness at March 31, 2008, a 1% increase in the annual rate of interest would cause interest expense to increase and operating cash flows to decrease by \$8,377 per year.
+The company's bank indebtedness and term loan are at interest rates that fluctuate with market interest rates.
+At the levels of indebtedness at March 31, 2009, a 1% increase in the annual rate of interest would cause interest expense to increase and operating cash flows to decrease by \$7,190 per year.

 Portions of the company's cash, accounts receivable and accounts payable are denominated in US dollars; accordingly, the company is exposed to fluctuations in the US/Cdn dollar exchange rates.
 While the amounts of exposure change on a daily basis, the company generally has more US dollar financial assets than US dollar liabilities.
-Over the past year, the exposure ranged from US\$8,000 to US\$167,000 and averaged approximately US\$93,000 (calculated on a quarterly basis).
-Each change of 1% (e.g., a change from US\$1.00 = Cdn\$1.02 to Cdn\$1.03) in the value of the US dollar in relation to the Cdn dollar results in a gain or loss (before income tax), with a corresponding effect on cash flows, of Cdn\$1,000 on an exposure of US\$100,000.
-During the year ended March 31, 2008, the company realized foreign exchange losses of \$11,002 (2007 - \$525 gain).
+Over the past year, the exposure ranged from US\$105,000 to US\$146,000 and averaged approximately US\$129,000 (calculated on a quarterly basis).
+Each change of 1% (e.g., a change from US\$1.00 = Cdn\$1.20 to Cdn\$1.21) in the value of the US dollar in relation to the Cdn dollar results in a gain or loss (before income tax), with a corresponding effect on cash flows, of Cdn\$1,000 on an exposure of US\$100,000.
+During the year ended March 31, 2009, the company realized foreign exchange gains of \$24,866 (2008 - \$11,002 loss).
 The US dollar financial assets generally result from sales to US customers.
 The US dollar financial liabilities generally result from purchases of raw materials from US suppliers.